-- Minimize waste: Try to arrange the pattern pieces to minimize waste.
+- Minimise waste: Try to arrange the pattern pieces to minimise waste.
 It may be helpful to arrange the pattern pieces on the fabric before cutting.

 With careful planning, using commercial patterns, allowing for waste and choosing the right fabric, you can ensure your project runs smoothly and you can easily achieve the end product you want.
 With these tips, you'll be well equipped to bring your creative ideas to life and improve your sewing skills.
 Happy Sewing!